Rubber-Duck-999/RocketSimulator/README.md

   - Console - Python PySimpleGUI data entry
   - 2DMap - Terrain creator C++
   - Controller - Manages what processes are called C++
-  - Algorithm - Calculates route based off data without terrain C++
+  - Flight Algorithm - Calculates route based off data without terrain C++
-  - Simulator - Algorithm to calculate point of intercept and landing C++ All components will have interface designs and the data structures will be predefined to allow correct and suitable design.
+  - Land algorithm - Algorithm to calculate point of intercept and landing C++

+All components will have interface designs and the data structures will be predefined to allow correct and suitable design.

 I am using Googletest framework, stubs for the socket interfaces to help separate testing.
 Valgrind to check for memory leaks.